neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 Adding tasks via emails might not seem that useful compared to just adding tasks directly to Todoist, but it is a convenient way of making tasks out of emails: you can forward emails to relevant Todoist projects and add meta information in the forwarded email's body.
 Attachments and the forwarded email will be added as comments to the task you create this way.

-Calendar integration gives you a calendar feed you can subscribe to.
-Tasks in a project you subscribe to will be shown, on their due dates, in your calendar program if you do this.
+Calendar integration gives you a calendar feed you can subscribe to that will show you your tasks.
+You can select to show all tasks or just the tasks within one project.
+Once integrated, tasks in a project you subscribe to will be shown on their due dates in your calendar program.

 ![](figures/calendar-integration.png)